-Join our mailing list using the box to the left to be notified of upcoming events – they’re free and open to the public!
+Join our mailing list to be notified of upcoming events – they’re free and open to the public!
 If you are a current faculty member or graduate student, please email firstname.lastname@example.org to be added to our faculty and graduate list serves or to let us know about an upcoming event.

 Want to link our calendar to your own Google calendar so you don’t miss any events?
 Just click the button!